runekaagaard/php-chano/docs/reference.rst

 Questions
 _________

-Conditionally returns a value based on the value of the current item.
+Conditionally returns a value based on the value of the current item or other parameters.
 All questions are nonchainable.

 .. _emptyor:

 emptyor($default)
 +++++++++++++++++

-If value evaluates to ``False``, use given default.
+If value evaluates to ``false``, use given default.
 Otherwise, use the value.

 For example::